DroXyd-S4/DroXyd/droxyd/src/bloom_filter/README.md

 Computes the probabilty of positive result being false positive thanks to Bose, Guo, Kranakis... algorithm.

+### Init filter
+Initializes the filter thanks to its size and its error rate.

+### Add element
+Adds an element in the bloom filter.

 ### bloom size computing
 Computes the perfect size of the bloom filter based on the number of keys and the error rate.

 ### bloom filter
 Main function around bloom filter.
-Takes 2 parameters : The number of keys and the error rate aimed.
+Takes 2 parameters : The keys and the error rate aimed.

 Optionnal : The array will be saved in a file to be re-used later.